Dale Earnhardt: Legacy

 During the NASCAR weekend races at Talladega Superspeedway on April 29, 2006 – May 1, 2006, the DEI cars competed in identical special black paint schemes on Dale Earnhardt Day, which is held annually on his birthday—April 29.
 Martin Truex Jr., won the Aaron's 312 in the black car, painted to reflect Earnhardt's Intimidating Black No. 3 NASCAR Busch Grand National series car.
 In the Nextel Cup race on May 1, No. 8 Dale Earnhardt Jr.; No. 1 Martin Truex Jr.; and No. 15 Paul Menard competed in cars with the same type of paint scheme.

 On June 18, 2006, at Michigan for the 3M Performance 400, Earnhardt Jr. ran a special vintage Budweiser car to honor his father and his grandfather Ralph Earnhardt.
 He finished third after rain caused the race to be cut short.
 The car was painted to resemble Ralph's 1956 dirt cars, and carried 1956-era Budweiser logos to complete the throwback look.

 In the summer of 2007, Dale Earnhardt, Inc. (DEI) with the Dale Earnhardt Foundation, announced it will fund an annual undergraduate scholarship at Clemson University in Clemson, South Carolina, for students interested in motorsports and automotive engineering.
 Scholarship winners are also eligible to work at DEI in internships.
 The first winner was William Bostic, a senior at Clemson majoring in mechanical engineering.

 In 2008, on the 50th anniversary of the first Daytona 500 race, DEI and RCR teamed up to make a special COT sporting Earnhardt's 1998 Daytona 500 paint scheme to honor the tenth anniversary of his Daytona 500 victory.
 In a tribute to all previous Daytona 500 winners, the winning drivers appeared in a lineup on stage, in chronological order.
 The throwback No. 3 car stood in the infield, in the approximate position Earnhardt would have taken in the processional.
 The throwback car featured the authentic 1998-era design on a current-era car, a concept similar to modern throwback jerseys in other sports.
 The car was later sold in 1:64 and 1:24 scale models.

-The Intimidator 305 roller coaster has been open since April 2, 2010, at Kings Dominion in Doswell, Virginia.
-Named after Earnhardt, the ride's trains are modeled after his black-and-red Chevrolet.